billymoroney1/mario-party/plan.md

 ## to do
+retriggering move() after pausing to check a square is causing some wonky shit

+fix star and store check functions to happen automatically on computer turn? is there an issue where my global position function is preventing proper functionality? create a computer player and have them roll dice after the player takes a turn

 make chooseItem function

-why moving indefinitely after adding the starAndStoreCheck function? how to make stop moving until make a decision?

 what can items do?

 how display items to choose from in gameInfo panel?

-having difficulty stacking inventory div on top of button divs for swapping
+how limit game to x amount of turns

+why do i keep having this game loop problem? what makes a game loop not run forever?

+there's just some issue where if both players are moving at once it fucks with the style and positioning

-why is there a bug when you try to roll very quickly one after another?
+is there a bug when player rolls 0

-create a computer player and have them roll dice after the player takes a turn
+haven't really been able to test items, stars, and end game